evanx/rquery/README.md

 Notes about this demo:
 - no authentication but choose a "keyspace" e.g. your username.
 - automatically expires keys after an idle duration of 3 minutes.
+- the `keyspaces` and `info` command is for the whole Redis instance.
-- anyone can see and modify your test data.
+- anyone can query and modify your test data.

 The `/keyspaces` endpoint performs a `smembers` of the set of all used keyspaces, and so your chosen keyspace should appear therein.